Understanding AC-DC Rectifiers: How They Work and Why They're Essential

 Applications of Rectifiers

-- Battery Charging Systems: Converting AC to DC for charging batteries in smartphones, laptops, and industrial battery banks.
+Battery Charging Systems: Rectifiers play a central role in converting AC to DC for charging applications, including smartphones, laptops, electric vehicles (EVs), and industrial battery banks used in backup power systems.

 Advantages and Limitations